jaimejim/lecture/src/coapdiscovery.md

 ## Discovering Resources

 Let's start with the second question first, how do you find the resources that a device has *before* asking it for them?
 Indeed, if we do not have any idea of what the device is supposed to do, it would be impossible to query for anything as we would not know the `path` part of the URL.
-To fix that problem every CoAP endpoint comes with a default URI that all CoAP Endpoints must know, the ["well-known"](https://tools.ietf.org/html/rfc8428) URI.
+To fix that problem, CoAP endpoint can come with a default URI that everyone knows, the ["well-known"](https://tools.ietf.org/html/rfc8428) URI.

-If a server supports representations in [CoRE Link Format](https://tools.ietf.org/html/rfc6690) it must always support too the URI called `/.well-known/core`.
-That way any CoAP client can always send a `GET` request to a CoAP Server on `/.well-known/core` and get in return a list of hypermedia links to other resources hosted in that server.
-Moreover, it can also filter the output to limit the amount of responses with the query filtering symbol `?`.
-For example we could query a CoAP server for all resources of the type `rt = temperature`.
+When using [CoRE Link Format](https://tools.ietf.org/html/rfc6690), this URI is called `/.well-known/core`.
+That way, a CoAP client can send a `GET` request to a CoAP server for `/.well-known/core` and get in return a list of hypermedia links to other resources hosted in that server.
+Moreover, it can also filter the output to limit the amount of responses with a query string.
+For example we could query a CoAP server for all resources of the type `temperature`.

 ```txt
 REQ: GET coap://coap.me:5683/.well-known/core?rt=temperature